Manesar: Manesar-Gurgaon land scam

 On 17 September 2015, the Central Bureau of Investigation (CBI) registered a First Information Report under various sections of the Indian Penal Code relating to forgery, cheating and criminal conspiracy.
 These were in connection with alleged irregularities involving land acquisitions at IMT Manesar.
 Subsequently, in 2018, the former Haryana Chief Minister, Bhupinder Singh Hooda, together with real estate companies, officials of the state government's department of town and country planning and bureaucrats who worked with Hooda while he was Chief Minister were charged.
 The scam had allegedly resulted in a 15 billion INR loss to farmers in Manesar and the adjoining villages of Naurangpur and Lakhnoula whose land, amounting to 400 acre, had been threatened with government purchase for "public purpose".
 Faced with the threat of government acquisition, farmers sold at knock-down prices, averaging 25 percent of market value, to real estate developers.
 The Hooda government then released the land from the acquisition threat, thus favouring the developers.

 One of the beneficiary of the scam was Hooda's nephew, Sukhwinder, whose company was given change of land use (CLU) permission for 52 acres land on the same day the government acquisition process had lapsed for the want of release of funds, while at the same time CLU was denied to two other unrelated applicants.

 The Supreme Court of India cancelled the acquisition and grant of land to the developers and directed the CBI to inquire further.
 The government was instructed to "recover every single pie".
 Court returned the land to Haryana government.
 Land would not be returned to the landholders more than the prevailing price.
 The builders will not be allowed to recover any money they paid to land owners as the deal was done to benefit them and "middlemen".
 The court said:

 Administration

+Manesar municipal corporation and Manesar tehsil were established in 2020.
+In 2023, Manesar municipal area spread over 20 km includes 29 villages.